ASIA MARKETS: Tech Stocks Lead Broad Gains By Asian Markets

 ADVERTISEMENT

-Chinese stocks outperformed the region early on Tuesday, building on Monday's strong rebound.
-But the gains cooled by midday.
-The Shenzhen Composite Index finished 0.03% higher after rising as much as 0.9%.
+As German political worries eased, the dollar fell 0.2% against the yen to Yen112.4470 after a safe-haven boost Monday.

-But New Zealand stocks ignored gains in the region, with the NZX 50 Index down a point after setting a three-week closing high on Monday.
+Chinese stocks rose, with the Shanghai Composite up 0.5% and the Shenzhen Composite up 1.4%.

-Elsewhere, the Australian dollar hit a five-month low against the U.S. dollar after the minutes of this month's central-bank meeting showed officials are nervously watching labor markets in other economies and domestic wage growth remained weak.
-The S&P/ASX 200 stock index was recently up 0.3%.
+The Australian dollar hit a five-month low against the U.S. dollar after the minutes of this month's central-bank meeting showed officials continue to fret about slow domestic wage growth.
+Australia's S&P/ASX 200 stock index closed up 0.3%, while the Australian dollar was last up 0.2% against the greenback.

 (END) Dow Jones Newswires